cdl-geneseo/geneseo-dictionary/Z/Zoom.md

 # Zoom

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zoom

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) Can also be used as a verb in &quot;Zooming&quot;.
 A software commonly used during the 2020 Corona Virus pandemic to connect students to Geneseo faculty in online classes.
 Also used for recreational activities and interacting with peers. &quot;What classes do you have today?&quot; &quot;Well, I've got to be on Zoom at 8:30 for Math.&quot; (Fazio, U-Z 2020)